 Technological advances at work have allowed people to work more flexibly, whether that be at the office, on the road or at home.
 For many workers, the solution is hot desking – the art of setting up your laptop at whichever desk happens to be free in the office, rather than having your own assigned workstation.
-For an office designer, this presents an exciting new range or possibilities for cutting edge layouts and desk designs, however what does it mean for hot desking staff and their employers?
+For an office designer, this presents an exciting new range of possibilities for cutting edge layouts and office table designs, however, what does it mean for hot desking staff and their employers?

-On the flip side, flexible working like this introduces an element of uncertainty for employers and office layout planners.
+On the flip side, flexible working like this introduces an element of uncertainty for employers and office interior planners.
 There could be days when everyone works from home and so the office looks empty and feels uninspiring, and others when absolutely everyone comes in and seats quickly become scarce.
-A crucial part of the hot desking office planning is deciding on the amount of space required and resources likely to be used.
+A crucial part of the hot-desking office planning is deciding on the amount of space required and resources likely to be used.

-Another aspect of hot desking that employers must bear in mind is how it will affect their staff’s morale and health.
-Some people feel it removes personality and a sense of belonging, while others are concerned by how it could enable viruses and sickness bugs to travel round the office more easily.
+Another aspect of hot-desking that employers must bear in mind is how it will affect their staff’s morale and health.
+Some people feel it removes personality and a sense of belonging, while others are concerned about how it could enable viruses and sickness bugs to travel around the office more easily.
 Providing top-of-the-range office and IT equipment can be one way to counteract any feelings of non-appreciation amongst staff, while training on office hygiene and provision of hand gels can help keep the germs at bay.

 Another concern over removing a worker’s assigned workstation is that it takes away personal space that they can retreat to when feeling stressed about a project or need privacy.
 Providing meeting rooms and quiet spaces to retreat to can help, as can having resources specifically aimed at reducing stress, such as a phone counselling service or dedicated staff therapist on hand.